 - ½ cup chopped toasted coconut

-- 1 tbsp High 5 Salts Sweet Sass Blend
+- 1 tablespoon High 5 Salts Sweet Sass Blend

 - Line a quarter sized sheet pan with parchment paper.